 Social media produces almost double the marketing leads of trade shows, telemarketing, direct mail, or PPC1.
 There are many ways to integrate your social media content and your website.
-The main purpose of doing so is to increase your social media visibility and entice your website viewers to visit more than just your homepage.
-It is also a way to have your customers/clients interact with you more easily and through a channel that they might be more comfortable with.
+The main purpose is to increase social media visibility and entice website viewers to visit more than just your homepage.
+It is also a way to have your customers/clients interact with you more easily and through a channel they might be more comfortable with.

-Integrate your own social media buttons to your website
+Integrate your own social media buttons into your website

-The first step to integrating your social media into your website is to include your own social media buttons on your web pages.
-These buttons should be prominently displayed at the top, bottom, or the side of your web pages.
-When people see them, they will automatically know that you have a social media presence and they could visit you on the social media platform of their choice.
-Ensure that your visitors do not exit your website when clicking on your social media buttons.
-Design your website in a way that allows the social media page to open in a new window/tab.
-Also, make sure to link only to the social media you keep up-to-date.
-There is no reason to link your potential clients/customers to an inactive social platform.
+The first step to integrating your social media into your website is to include your social media buttons on your web pages.
+These buttons should be prominently displayed at your web pages’ top, bottom, or side.
+When people see them, they will automatically know that you have a social media presence, and they can visit you on the social media platform of their choice.
+Ensure visitors do not exit your website when clicking on your social media buttons.
+Design your website to allow the social media page to open in a new window/tab.
+Also, link only to the social media you keep up-to-date.
+You cannot link your potential clients/customers to an inactive social platform.

 Add your social media content to your website